codewithed/go-bank-v2/README.md

 # go-bank-v2

-A banking app built with Go and PostgreSql
+A banking app built with Go and PostgreSql.
 It provides APIs for the frontend to do following things:

 1. Create and manage bank accounts, which are composed of owner’s name, balance, and currency.